 Some days you might notice one or two fluttering away, whereas others you might not even notice at all – it depends on what you’re doing and if you’re paying attention.

-However, if you’re losing the majority of your lashes in a week or less then there is definitely something wrong, whether that’s with your aftercare technique, the quality of the lashes or glue used or the skills of the lash tech you went to.
+However, if you’re losing the majority of your eyelash extensions in a week or less then there is definitely something wrong, whether that’s with your aftercare technique, the quality of the lashes or glue used or the skills of the lash tech you went to.

 Do eyelashes fall out after extensions?